kevoree/kevoree-book/getting_started/README.md

 # Getting started

 ### Kevoree and Models
-Kevoree intensively relies on models, which are structured files in JSON or XMI format, used to carry the description of a component, an entire library, the location where the binary files can be found and/or the description of a software system to deploy with all the component instances and their connections.
+Kevoree intensively relies on models, which are structured files in JSON, used to carry the description of a component, an entire library, the location where the binary files can be found and/or the description of a software system to deploy with all the component instances and their connections.

 ### The Kevoree Editor